sagemath/trac_to_gh/Issue 5429.md

     "body": "Assignee: tbd\n\nIt is sometimes inconvenient to require that all quadratic_forms take values in their ring of equivalence.
 This should be separated out into two parts, a coefficient_ring and an equivalence_ring.  \n\nPerhaps for ease of tab-completion these should be called ring_* instead of *_ring?
 Also, coefficient_ring could equally well be called value_ring, though that may be more confusing to find for the average user.\n\nCalls to the base_ring() method should almost everywhere be replaced by calls to equivalence_ring(), with the notable exception of the constructor.\n\nThe default constructor would take only one ring, which would be the equivalence ring, and the inferred coefficient ring would be the fraction field/object of the given ring.\n\nIssue created by migration from https://trac.sagemath.org/ticket/5429\n\n", "created_at": "2009-03-03T13:37:46Z",
     "labels": [
-        "component: algebra"
+        "component: quadratic forms"
     ],
     "milestone": "https://github.com/sagemath/sagetest/milestones/sage-6.4",
-    "title": "Change the QuadraticForm base_ring to only define the equivalence, but not the ring for coefficients/values", "type": "issue",
+    "title": "Change the QuadraticForm base_ring method to only define the equivalence, but not the ring for coefficients/values", "type": "issue",
     "url": "https://github.com/sagemath/sagetest/issues/5429",
     "user": "https://github.com/jonhanke"